 Both GPUs exhibit very powerful performance, so it probably isn't worth upgrading from one to the other, as both are capable of running even the most demanding games at the highest settings.

 The HD 6950 has 1024 MB more video memory than the HD 7950, so is likely to be much better at displaying game textures at higher resolutions.
 This is supported by the fact that the HD 6950 also has superior memory performance overall.

 The HD 6950 has 80 GB/sec greater memory bandwidth than the HD 7950, which means that the memory performance of the HD 6950 is much better than the HD 7950.

 The Radeon HD 6950 Crossfire has 2016 Shader Processing Units and the Radeon HD 7950 Vapor-X OC Edition has 1792.
-However, the actual shader performance of the HD 6950 is 1310.4 and the actual shader performance of the HD 7950 is 1164.8.
-The HD 6950 having 145.6 better shader performance and an altogether better performance when taking into account other relevant data means that the HD 6950 delivers a massively smoother and more efficient experience when processing graphical data than the HD 7950.
+However, the actual shader performance of the HD 6950 is 1310.4 and the actual shader performance of the HD 7950 is 1612.8.
+The HD 7950 having 302.4 better shader performance is not particularly notable, as altogether the HD 6950 performs better when taking into account other relevant data.

 The HD 7950 transistor size technology is 12 nm (nanometers) smaller than the HD 6950.
 This means that the HD 7950 is expected to run slightly cooler and achieve higher clock frequencies than the HD 6950.
 As they exhibit similar graphical performance, the HD 7950 should consume less power than the HD 6950.